adambard/learnxinyminutes-docs/matlab.html.markdown

 % Matrices
 A = [1 2 3; 4 5 6; 7 8 9]
-% Rows are seperated with a semi colon, each element is seperated with space or comma
+% Rows are separated by a semicolon; elements are separated with space or comma
 % A =

 %     1     2     3